SaadRehmanCS/HealthyHelper/README.md

 - Log food information for *specific* times of the day to track, plan, and meal prep more precisely.

 ## User stories
-- As a user, I want to be able to add/remove a food item to the list of food items consumed daily.
+- As a user, I want to be able to add a food item to the list of food items consumed daily.
-- As a user, I want to be able to add/remove any amount of water drank throughout the day.
+- As a user, I want to be able to add any amount of water drank throughout the day.
 - As a user, I want to be able to see how many calories I need to consume in the day, to hit my target.
-- As a user, I want to be able to influence the program to show me personalized nutrition information.
+- As a user, I want to be able to see a well formatted list of all the food items I have consumed throughout the day, printed in front of me by the program.
 - As a user, I want to be able to calculate my BMI, and then have the program recommend a diet plan to take on.